bernoussama/xbyexample/README.md

 # X by Example

-A [Website](https://xbyexample.dev) that serve as a reference for programming languages via annotated example programs.
+[xbyexample.dev][site] is a website that serve as a reference for programming languages via annotated example programs.

 ## Motivation